Mickey Michaux: Career

-An attorney and businessman, Michaux is a native of Durham, North Carolina and an alumnus of Durham's North Carolina Central University.
-He served in the United States Army Medical Corps from 1952–1954 and in the Army Reserves from 1954 until 1960.
+An attorney and businessman, Michaux is a native of Durham, North Carolina, and an alumnus of Durham's North Carolina Central University.
+He served in the United States Army Medical Corps from 1952 to 1954 and in the Army Reserves from 1954 until 1960.
 In the 1950s, Michaux became involved with the civil rights movement, and established a close friendship with Martin Luther King Jr. After serving as an assistant district attorney, he was elected to the North Carolina House of Representatives in 1972, having gone into politics at King's suggestion.
 In 1977, Michaux became the first black United States Attorney in the South since Reconstruction when he was appointed to head the office in the Middle District of North Carolina.
 Following the confirmation of his appointment, Michaux resigned from the House of Representatives on July 18, 1977.
 Leaving the attorney's office at the end of the Carter administration, Michaux ran for Congress in 1982.
 He returned to the state legislature in 1983.

 He is currently still a practicing attorney and is partner at Michaux and Michaux Practicing Attorneys which was established in 1970.
 Michaux is the current Vice President of Union Insurance and Realty Company and has held this position since 1955.